Urgent: Support Afghanistan

 LACK OF FUNDING FOR HUMANITARIAN AID

-According to Dr Wojciech Wilk, funding for humanitarian aid to Afghanistan may drop by as much as 80% within a year.
-The remaining amount will be too little to provide food for 15 million needy people, support the health system or education.
+According to Dr. Wojciech Wilk, funding for humanitarian aid to Afghanistan may drop by as much as 80% within a year.
+The remaining amount will be too little to provide food for 15 million needy people and support the health system or education.

 AFGHANISTAN UNDER THE TALIBAN – PROJECTIONS ON AID CONSTRAINTS